Alternative treatment of relativistic effects in linear augmented plane wave (LAPW) method: application to Ac, Th, ThO2 and UO2: Application to actinides

 Finally, we would like to comment on our calculations of UO$_2$, Table \ref{tab9} and Fig.\ \ref{fig5}.
 In particular, it is often stated that in contrast to the experimental observations the plain band structure analysis predicts the metal character of this compound.
-This is not completely correct if the SO coupling is fully taken into account.
-As shown in Fig.\ \ref{fig5}, when the SO coupling is included, there is a small gap of $0.2-0.4$~eV between the highest occupied and the lowest unoccupied $5f$ bands at the Fermi energy.
+This is not completely correct if the full SOC is taken into account.
+As shown in Fig.\ \ref{fig5}, when the full SO coupling is included, at the Fermi energy there is a small gap of $0.2-0.4$~eV between the highest occupied and the lowest unoccupied $5f$ bands for any chosen $\vec{k}$-vector.
 The appearance of the gap in the $5f$ band spectrum can be understood as follows.
 In the U atom the $5f_{5/2}$ and $5f_{7/2}$ electron states are split by approximately 1~eV because of the SO interaction.
 In the UO$_2$ compound each U atom is surrounded by 8 oxygen neighbors, and the corresponding crystal electric field (CEF) causes additional energy splittings according to the schemes \cite{Tink},

 In particular, the lowest $J=5/2$ level is split into a doublet ($\Gamma_7$) and a quartet ($\Gamma_8$).
 (The $5f$ CEF splittings can be traced at the $\Gamma$ point in Fig.\ \ref{fig5}.)
-A small overlap of $5f$ states of U provides the electron band structure, with the $\Gamma_8$ quartet giving rise to two lowest unoccupied $5f$ bands, but, as follows from Fig.\ \ref{fig5}, a small energy difference between the $5f$ states, originating from the split $\Gamma_7$ and $\Gamma_8$ states, is preserved.
-The gap is not clearly observed because the neighboring occupied and unoccupied $5f$ bands slightly overlap.
-However, the same effect was found in calculations of crystalline germanium \cite{Asa}, which is nevertheless considered a dielectric material.
+A small overlap of $5f$ states of U provides the electron band formation, with the $\Gamma_8$ quartet giving rise to two lowest unoccupied $5f$ bands, but, as follows from Fig.\ \ref{fig5}, a small energy difference between the $5f$ states, originating from the split $\Gamma_7$ and $\Gamma_8$ states, is preserved.
+The gap is not clearly observed because the occupied ($\Gamma_7$) and unoccupied ($\Gamma_8$) $5f$ bands slightly overlap at different $\vec{k}$-vectors.
+For example, as follows from Fig.\ \ref{fig5} the energy of the $\Gamma_7$ band in the vicinity of the $\Gamma$ point is higher than the energy of the first $\Gamma_8$ band in the vicinity of the $X$ point.
+(In fact, we have performed two different calculations: with the $\Gamma_7$ band, completely occupied, as shown in Fig.\ \ref{fig5}, and with a tiny occupation of the first $\Gamma_8$ band at the $X$ point [not shown], but the results were virtually the same.)
+Therefore, according to our calculations UO$_2$ should be classified as a semimetal.

+However, it is possible that in reality, the inclusion of additional factors (correlations, phonons, etc.) eliminates the slight band overlap, in which case UO$_2$ could become an insulator, consistent with experiments.
+The situation may be analogous to the calculated band structure of germanium \cite{Asa}, which, according to ref.\ \cite{Asa}, should also be classified as a semimetal.
+Since germanium is actually a semiconductor, the conclusion about Ge's semimetallic nature is merely an artifact of the calculation.